Wasappli/WANetworkRouting/README.md

                    }];
 ```

 This will automatically delete enterprise from the store on success!
+Be careful that if you delete an object only from it's ressource, it's up to you to delete it from your store (`[routingManager deleteObject:nil path:@"enterprises/1"...]`).

 ## Get the HTTP code and header fields from the response